 b.
 An index score of 5.00 or higher on the GRE using the formula: (GRE/400 + GPA for the last 60 undergraduate hours).

 c.
 Possess a master's degree from an accredited university/ college with an overall GPA of 3.00.

 All applicants must complete a statement of purpose paper.
-This paper should be two pages in length, and should entail why the applicant is interested in pursuing a master's degree within the field of Criminal Justice.
-It is strongly suggested that the applicant use past experiences, whether it be professional or researched based.
+This paper should be two pages in length, and should entail why the applicant is interested in pursuing a master's degree within the field of criminal justice.
+It is strongly suggested that the applicant include past experiences, whether it be professional or researched based.

 Plan of Study